Equality, Diversity and Inclusion

 Why it's important

-We know health inequalities exist across the county and that some people have different access, experience and outcomes when it comes to our services and workplaces.
+We know health inequalities exist across the county and that some people have different access, experience and outcomes when it comes to both our services and workplaces.
 We want to reduce those differences and remove them entirely where possible.
+To make sure everyone can get the best out of our services and workplaces, we need to understand the make up of our population and workforce and their individual needs.

 Who we mean when we talk about diverse and vulnerable groups